dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 Load only things that are necessary for a home page.
 For example, loading AdSense code on home page layout is not necessary if you are not showing any ads there.

-### 13. Use amplify theme
+### 13. Use a minimal theme

+I'm kind of promoting my themes here.
+Use [**Thunder**](http://webjeda.com/thunder/){:target="_blank"} theme for a real fast loading website.
+It looks fairly good and loads super fast.
+The reason is that it is a slim version of default Jekyll theme.

+I have added some things to make it look attractive but all those rings and bells are really light.
+Go ahead and try it.
+I have created another theme called [**Purple**](http://webjeda.com/purple/){:target="_blank"} which is also minimal.

-[Amplify](https://github.com/ageitgey/amplify){:rel='nofollow'}{:target="_blank"} is a theme developed by following Google Accelerated Mobile Pages(AMP) rules.
+If you want a site which loads really fast on mobile phones then try Amplify.
+[Amplify](https://github.com/ageitgey/amplify){:rel='nofollow'}{:target="_blank"} is a theme developed following Google Accelerated Mobile Pages(AMP) rules.
 AMP is a project by Google to make websites load faster on mobile devices.
 Anyone can create an AMP version of their website.
 But we have a Jekyll theme which is completely AMP based!
 Here is a [sample post](https://cdn.ampproject.org/c/s/ageitgey.github.io/amplify/2016/03/08/example-post.html){:rel='nofollow'}{:target="_blank"} which loads incredibly fast.

 If you are someone who likes minimal design for your blog then I would suggest to use amplify theme for its speed.
 So these are the methods I would recommend to use to speed up your Jekyll blog.
 Once you implement some of these methods, check if it has improved the page load time.